Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 To achieve the multiplying effect, each successive dynode requires a higher voltage than the last.
 This is achieved through a voltage divider attached to the end of the PMT.

-When choosing PMTs for our scintillation detectors, we have a two major considerations:
+When choosing PMTs for my scintillation detectors, I had two major considerations:

-To align the 2.5" crystal with the center of the 3" PMT optical window, we model and print a gasket:
+To align the 2.5" crystal with the center of the 3" PMT optical window, I modeled and printed a gasket:

-For the PMT voltage divider, we will model and print a socket:
+For the PMT voltage divider, I modeled and printed a socket:

-For connecting to the PMT pins, Molex 08-50-0106 are the perfect size.
-We can then solder the necessary components (resistors and a capacitor) onto the crimps.
-This allows us to easily remove/replace the PMT without having to desolder anything.
+For connecting to the PMT pins, Molex 08-50-0106 was the perfect size.
+I soldered the necessary components (resistors and a capacitor) directly onto the crimps.
+This allows easy removal/replacement of the PMT without having to desolder anything.

-Next we tackle the 1" NaI(Tl) crystal.
+Next I tackled the 1" NaI(Tl) crystal.
 The Hamamatsu R6095 is a 1" diameter PMT, with a peak response near 435nm:

-For the 1" CsI(Tl) crystals, the Hamamatsu R268 is a suitable PMT with 1" diameter and quite good response at 550nm:
+For the 1" CsI(Tl) crystals, the Hamamatsu R268 was a suitable PMT with 1" diameter and quite good response at 550nm:

-Both the R6095 and the R268 use the same 14-pin style socket, so there is an opportunity to create a generic voltage divider PCB.
-The R6095 has 11 stages of dynode, while the R268 is a 10-stage tube - we could simply leave out one resistor in the divider.
+Both the R6095 and the R268 use the same 14-pin style socket, so there was an opportunity to create a generic voltage divider PCB.
+The R6095 has 11 stages of dynode, while the R268 is a 10-stage tube - I simply leave out one resistor in the divider when populating the PCB for the R268.

 The finished PCB:

-We can also model and print a socket which will work for both PMTs:
+I also modeled and printed a socket which works for both PMTs:

-By designing the socket in two pieces we can directly embed female DB25 crimps in the adapter for connecting to the PMT pins and soldering directly to the PCB.
+By designing the socket in two pieces I was able to embed female DB25 crimps in the adapter for connecting to the PMT pins and soldering directly to the PCB.

-We start by coupling the scintillation crystal to the PMT.
-Both glass surfaces are cleaned with acetone, and an optical grease is applied to one of them.
+I started by coupling the scintillation crystal to the PMT.
+Both glass surfaces were cleaned with acetone, and optical grease was applied to one surface.
 Optical interface compounds have a refractive index very close to glass, and their purpose is to eliminate glass-to-air and air-to-glass transitions.
-At each transition, a photon may be reflected back or refracted in another direction - by improving this coupling we can increase the amount of photons which reach the photocathode.
+At each transition, a photon may be reflected back or refracted in another direction - improving this coupling increases the amount of photons which reach the photocathode.

-Our NaI(Tl) crystals are encapsulated in metal housings lined with a reflective coating (to maximize the amount of photons that leave the optical window), which makes coupling with the PMT easy.
-Our CsI(Tl) crystals are bare, which means after coupling with the optical grease we need to take the additional step of wrapping the exposed crystal with a reflective material.
-White PTFE tape works great for this purpose.
+My NaI(Tl) crystals are encapsulated in metal housings lined with a reflective coating (to maximize the amount of photons that leave the optical window), which made coupling with the PMTs easy.
+My CsI(Tl) crystals are bare, however - which meant after coupling with the optical grease I needed to take the additional step of wrapping the exposed crystal with a reflective material.
+White PTFE tape worked great for this purpose.

-For our CsI(Tl) detectors, we want the end of the crystal to have as transparent a barrier as possible (since we are targeting low-energy X-rays).
-To do this, we will leave a window of 0.8 mg/cm² aluminized polyester known as Alpha-Film (aka Rad-Film).
-This material will block light without substantially reducing low-energy X-ray transmission.
+For my CsI(Tl) detectors, I wanted the end of the crystal to have as transparent a barrier as possible (since I was targeting low-energy X-rays).
+To do this, I designed a window of 0.8 mg/cm² aluminized polyester known as Alpha-Film (aka Rad-Film).
+This material blocks light without substantially reducing low-energy X-ray transmission.

-With our crystals coupled to the PMTs, we wrap everything in black electrical tape to prevent light leakage (we do not want any external photons to reach the photocathode).
+With the crystals coupled to the PMTs, I wrapped everything in black electrical tape to prevent light leakage (external photons must not reach the photocathode).

 PMTs are extremely sensitive to magnetic fields - even the earth’s magnetic field can cause noticeable shifts in their output.
-To combat this, we will surround each detector by 0.8mm of solid mu-metal:
+To combat this, I surrounded each detector by 0.8mm of solid mu-metal:

-For the CsI(Tl) probes, the bottom is left open to maximize transmission:
+For the CsI(Tl) probes, the bottom was left open to maximize transmission:

-For the connectors we will go with BNC, and for the cables we will go with RG58/U coaxial cable.
-A chassis-mount BNC adapter works great for our design:
+For the connectors I went with BNC, and for the cables I went with RG58/U coaxial cable.
+A chassis-mount BNC adapter worked great:

 And a complete gamma spectroscopy system:

-If we want to use our gamma spectroscopy probes for their intended purpose (producing a spectrum of energy peaks to identify radioactive isotopes), we will need to shield it as best we can from background radiation.
-Beyond cosmic rays, our probes will count gamma rays given off by concrete and other materials in the surrounding environment.
-We should do our best to block as much of this noise so that our signal produces clean, distinct peaks without getting lost in the noise (especially problematic for low-activity samples and trace isotopes).
+If I wanted to use my gamma spectroscopy probes for their intended purpose (producing a spectrum of energy peaks to identify radioactive isotopes), I needed a way to shield them from background radiation.
+Beyond cosmic rays, scintillation probes will count gamma rays given off by concrete and other materials in the surrounding environment.
+I did my best to block as much of this noise so that the spectrums produced by the probes have distinct peaks without getting lost in the noise (especially problematic for low-activity samples and trace isotopes).

-Everyone is familiar with the use of lead as a shield against radiation.
-Lead hits the sweet-spot: it is dense, soft/malleable, has a low melting point (so is castable), is radioactively quiet, and is reasonably priced (relative to the denser and harder tungsten, for example).
+Lead is a well-known shield against radiation.
+It hits the sweet-spot: it is dense, soft/malleable, has a low melting point (so is castable), is radioactively quiet, and is reasonably priced (relative to the denser and harder tungsten, for example).
 It is also commonly used in roofing as a weatherproofing material (lead flashing) which makes it easy to obtain.

 There is one problem, however.
 When lead is hit with high-energy gamma rays, it emits X-rays (~75-85keV).
-If we want a clean spectrum, these X-rays will need their own layer of shielding.
-A graded shielding method addresses this - we can add a layer of copper to address the X-rays from the lead.
-Of course, copper itself exhibits a similar phenomenon, so another layer could be added to address that, and so on.
-Unfortunately, each additional layer of shielding adds additional backscatter, which adds noise back to our spectrum.
-We have to strike the right balance.
+To ensure a clean spectrum, these X-rays need their own layer of shielding.
+A graded shielding method addresses this - adding a layer of copper attenuates the X-rays from the lead.
+Of course, copper itself exhibits a similar phenomenon, so another layer is added to address that, and so on.
+Unfortunately, each additional layer of shielding adds additional backscatter, which adds noise back to the spectrum.
+A balance has to be struck.

-Thanks to the efforts of users at the Gammaspectacular forums we can come up with target dimensions.
-To cut the background radiation in half, we will need 13.27mm of Lead, and to cut the lead X-rays by 75% we will need 2.04mm of copper.
+Thanks to shielding calculators created by users at the Gammaspectacular forums I calculated target dimensions and materials.
+To cut the background radiation in half, I would need 13.27mm of Lead, and to cut the lead X-rays by 75% I would need 2.04mm of copper.

-We end up with 10.5mm of lead surrounding a 4" diameter copper tube (2.0mm thick), 12" in length.
-The entire outer surface is covered with tape to reduce lead exposure when moving the shield.
+I ended up with 10.5mm of lead surrounding a 4" diameter copper tube (2.0mm thick), 12" in length.
+The entire outer surface was covered with tape to reduce lead exposure when moving the shield.

-For a cap, we use a similar arrangement: a copper disk (2.82mm thick) on top of lead flashing (3.84mm thick).
+For a cap, I used a similar arrangement: a copper disk (2.82mm thick) on top of lead flashing (3.84mm thick).

-When in use, the top will be left often but the sample will be placed at the very bottom of the tube for maximum shielding:
+When in use, the top is left open and the sample is placed at the very bottom of the tube for maximum shielding:

 (The ideal graded shield would consist of lead, tin, then copper.
-We will consider adding a tin layer if our current design is insufficient.)
+I will consider adding a tin layer if the current design proves to be insufficient.)

-With everything built, we need to calibrate the spectrum generated by our MCA.
-To do this we a material which produces a known spectrum - a radioactive source.
+With everything built, I needed to calibrate the spectrum generated by the MCA.
+To do this I needed a material which would produce a known spectrum - a radioactive source.

 Cs-134 produces strong peaks at 605 keV and 796 keV.
-By maintaining source-to-detector distance and keeping our shield in place, we can use either of these lines to calibrate our MCA and probes.
-Once calibrated, we can characterize the performance of our probes.
+By maintaining source-to-detector distance and keeping our shield in place, I was able to use both of these lines to calibrate the MCA and probes.
+Once calibrated, I characterized the performance of my probes.

 The measure commonly used to quantify the resolution of a gamma spectroscopy probe is the “full width at half maximum” (FWHM) of the spectral peak: